Christchurch mosque shootings: Major Kiwi companies set to pull ads from Facebook and Google

 The IAB figures showed that only $41.96 million goes to the social media category; however, this figure doesn't account for all the money spent through bookings directly with Facebook.
 An industry source suggested the difference is likely hundreds of millions of dollars.

-Facebook and Google are yet to respond to a request for comment.
+A Facebook spokesperson said the company had "nothing to share at the current time," while Google is yet to respond to a request for comment.